 Public officials can be key players or allies in local environmental justice efforts.
 One elected official from a town in the Colonias region in Southern Texas shared their work to tackle the challenge of illegal dumping, particularly the dumping of old tires.
 Their community has worked regionally, collaborating with the water authority district and water improvement district, to protect the watershed from dumping and pollution.
 Regional stakeholder groups came together to discuss this issue and develop a new strategy.
 Now they are using dumped tires to rebuild local roads and trails.

 State-level efforts can also lead to positive environmental justice outcomes.
 One participant shared how the organization Front and Center had helped advance Washington State’s HEAL Act.
 This first-in-the-country legislation requires state agencies to focus spending on under-resourced and overburdened communities to address environmental justice.
-It has a new mapping tool that can help local communities and state agencies advocate and coordinate efforts.
+It has a new mapping tool to help local communities and state agencies advocate and coordinate efforts.

 Many participants brought up challenges related to zoning, including a tool that can help understand land use in the United States.
 One challenge shared was how government boards are rezoning rural residentially-zoned land into industrial.
 This results in fewer quality housing options or opportunities and potentially more industrial pollutants in the air, ground, and water.